sbormann/ioBroker.iqontrol/README.md

 * (Sebastian Bormann) Further improvements on connecting over iobroker.pro.
 * (Sebastian Bormann) COLOR_BRIGHTNESS and WHITE_BRIGHTNESS are now displayed, if LEVEL is not defined on hue lights.
 * (Sebastian Bormann) Added thumbnail-previews of fonts.
+* (Sebastian Bormann) Added clickOnIconOpensDialog and clickOnTileToggles to device options.

 ### 0.1.7 (2019-08-11)
 * (Sebastian Bormann) Added font-family, -size, -weight and -style to options for toolbar, headers, device-name, device-state and device-info-text.